 - a.
 Identify the insurance policies you have purchased that may provide coverage for your losses.
-Commercial property and commercial automobile policies are an obvious starting place.
+Commercial property policies are an obvious starting place.
 Confirm whether you have business interruption or business income coverage.
-Next, check on specialty coverages such as cyber and cyber-related. - b.
+Check on specialty coverages such as cyber and cyber-related. - b.
 Your insurance agent(s) will assist you with identifying each policy that may be applicable.